Design Note #98

 High fidelity, dual channel, 10-bit wide Bayer-encoded image data is input to an Altera Stratix IV FPGA.
 Dual channel processing within the FPGA performs Bayer to RGB data conversion, Gamma Correction, White Balance, RGB to YCrCb data conversion, framing and output resynchronization as two HD-SDI video streams.
 Unique to the Altera Stratix IV FPGA architecture are high speed transceivers and large internal high speed memory structures.
 All data processing is performed on-chip within a highly pipelined video processing structure.

 Stereo imaging achieves the illusion of a three dimensional image when the camera system is properly positioned and the image stream is synchronized.
 One stream must be ‘gen-locked’ to the other.
 Small disturbances to image synchronization are magnified by noticeable break-down of the three dimensional effect.
 Careful hardware timing and clocking design hold the image stable.

-The development of custom electronic products for our OEM clients is Orchid’s entire business.
+The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The design of custom video imaging systems with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.